Mythamor/OmniTrack/README.md

 # OmniTrack

-OmniTrack is a web application designed to provide real-time forex exchange rates for Kenya against USD, GBP, and EUR.
-In addition, it fetches top financial news from Twitter and news organizations via APIs and displays them on the web page.
+OmniTrack is a web application designed to provide real-time forex exchange rates for the Kenya Shilling(KES) against USD, GBP, and EUR.
+In addition, it fetches top financial, economic, and political news via third-party APIs and displays them on the web page.
 Built on the MERN stack (MongoDB, Express.js, React.js, Node.js), OmniTrack aims to be your one-stop solution for staying informed about financial trends.

 ![Screenshot from 2024-03-01 20-50-55](https://github.com/Mythamor/OmniTrack/assets/113252977/4f144007-1442-4197-b9d5-2f747e3b9394)